We're Your Well Pump, Water Heater & Water Softener Professionals!

 A well pump isn’t always the source of no water in the house.
 Occasionally an underground electrical wire breaks – a very repairable issue.
 Checking power connections is always the initial step undertaken by Kelly James Service.

-So will running water for hours at a time, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.
+So will running water for hours on end, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Fox Lake Junction, WI